-Several times in the Park's history, sinkholes have appeared in several riparian areas.
-Some are attributed to collapsed animal burrows like beaver dens, some to cottonwood stumps that were buried and have decomposed, but some appear to be related to soil movement.
-These have typically occurred in cut bank areas, and are hypothesized to be pockets of very fine silt material from historic river meanders that get washed out by groundwater movement.
+Several times in the Park's history, sinkholes have appeared.
+Because of the number of utility easements, any sinkholes should be investigated carefully to ensure no leaks or damage to water or sewer lines.
+Some sinkholes have been attributed to collapsed animal burrows like beaver dens, some to cottonwood stumps that were buried and have decomposed, but some appear to be related to soil movement.
+These have typically occurred in cut bank areas and are hypothesized to be pockets of very fine silt material from historic river meanders that get washed out by groundwater movement.
 In the Northern Wildlife Area, these holes were opening in the tread of the trail, trees were dying and falling over, and some holes were a hazardous five to six feet deep with collapsing edges.
 As part of the river enhancement project in 2015, hollow areas were compacted and filled by excavators, and a geotextile fabric was installed to filter the groundwater and minimize soil movement.
-This buried fabric follows approximately the eastern edge of the trail north of the middle entrance.
+This buried fabric follows approximately the eastern edge of the river-side trail north of the middle entrance.
 The area must be inspected annually and if the fabric is visible, it must be buried or cut out to prevent damage to still-buried sections.
-Other areas to inspect for sinkholes include through the City of Littleton Open Space near Reynolds Landing, and on the East Trail near the Dad Clark wetland.
+Other areas to inspect for sinkholes include the City of Littleton Open Space near Reynolds Landing, and on the East Trail near the Dad Clark wetland, and near the confluence of Jackass Gulch with the river.